raae/queen.raae.codes/content/posts-queen/2024/02/29-two-week-build/index.md

 ---
 title: Two Week Build is on 🚀
 tags: Astro
-project: Data in the Wild, Two Week Build
+projects: Data in the Wild, Two Week Build
 ---

 I signed up for Amy's inaugural [Two-Week Build Challenge](https://www.twoweekbuild.com/).
 And there is still time for you to sign up!